M4iKZ/Orpy/README.md

 # Orpy HTTP Server

-Implementation of a HTTP server in C++17 for Windows and Linux v2.
+Implementation of a HTTP server in C++17 for Windows and Linux.
 Updated code based on last complete version of Orpy.

 ## Features